szymon-cieszynski/api-nbp/README.md

 # API-NBP - Smart App for Fetching Current Values of Currencies

 API-NBP is a web application that allows you to fetch the current values of currencies using the NBP API.
-This project is developed in PHP and utilizes a MySQL database for storing the fetched data.
+This project is developed in PHP
+(MVC architecture) and utilizes a MySQL database for storing the fetched data.

 ## Getting Started